isomerpages/nparks-biodiversity/_festival-programmes/Online Events.md

 ### Navigate To:

 ##### [Upcoming Webinars](https://nparks-biodiversity-staging.netlify.app/festival-programmes/Online-events/upcoming-webinars)
-Get to know the biodiversity of our City in Nature, with NParks Spotlight and our City in Nature webinars.
+Get to know the biodiversity of Singapore, with NParks Spotlight and our City in Nature webinars.
 ##### [Past Webinars](https://nparks-biodiversity-staging.netlify.app/festival-programmes/Online-events/past-webinars)
 Learn more about our City in Nature and Singapore’s biodiversity with videos of previously conducted webinars.